biopython/biopython.github.io/wiki/Building_a_release.md

 -----------------------------------

-15. Since Biopython 1.74, Sphinx has handled the API documentation via continuous integration, but you still have to update the Tutorial on the website manually.
+15. Since Biopython 1.74, Sphinx has handled the API documentation via continuous integration, but you still have to update the Tutorial and PDB FAQ on the website manually.

-  - Update the tutorial:
+  - Update the Tutorial and PDB FAQ:

     ``` bash
     $ cd ~/repositories/DIST/docs/tutorial/
     $ cp .../tmp1/biopython/Doc/Tutorial.html .
     $ cp .../tmp1/biopython/Doc/Tutorial.pdf .
+    $ cp .../tmp1/biopython/Doc/biopdb_faq.pdf .
-    $ git commit Tutorial.html Tutorial.pdf -m "Tutorial for Biopython 1.78"
+    $ git commit Tutorial.html Tutorial.pdf biopdb_faq.pdf -m "Tutorial and FAQ for Biopython 1.78"
     ```

     - Push this to GitHub Pages to update the website: